DenseLink/neural-body/1_final-sim/README.md

 - Gary Jones
 - Cory Robertson
 - Andrew Sowinski

+Nathaniel was team captain and worked on the burn maneuver system.
+Craig was responsible for the simulator backend design, data engineering for the neural net, and assisted with the neural nets.
+Gary was the resident LSTM expert and worked on training and tuning of the LSTM neural network along with the previous generation feed-forward neural net.
+Andrew was the front-end and PyGame expert.
+Cory performed integration work between back end and front end along with front end timing tasks.

 The Github repo for this demonstration is located at:
 <a href="https://github.com/nedgar76/neural-body/tree/final-sim/1_final-sim" target="_blank"> https://github.com/nedgar76/neural-body/tree/final-sim/1_final-sim </a>